This isn’t a book you read.

 I don’t hand you theory in a tuxedo.

-You get the same checklists, tools, and war stories I’ve actually used — and screwed up with — on set.
+You get the same checklists, tools, and set-tested lessons I’ve used — and watched ignored at a cost.

-Things you can grab and use tomorrow, not someday after another overpriced “masterclass.”
+Things you can put to work tomorrow, not after another round of theory.

 No hype.